marlago/website/README.md

 writing new pages or posts.

+### Markdown or RST?
+How do you decide whether to write your next post in Markdown or RST?
+I hope the following guidelines will help you decide:

+- Use RST if you want to have legends for images/figures.
+- Use RST if you have linguistic examples in your post.
+- Use RST if you need more advanced text formatting.
+- In all other cases it makes sense to use Markdown since it tends to be easier to read.

 ### Blog Post Dates
 If you publish a blogpost without specifying a date, Pelican will just use the date your file was last modified as the post date.
 This is fragile and can lead to entries